DeepCura

-$350-500/month.
+$350-500/month (estimated).
 Specialty-tuned for oncology.
-Human QA review on every note.
-That is DeepScribe in a nutshell — an enterprise-grade ambient AI scribe that prioritizes accuracy over speed, with pricing to match.
+Enterprise-grade ambient AI documentation.
+That is DeepScribe in a nutshell — an enterprise-grade ambient AI scribe with deep specialty focus and pricing to match.

 Here is what DeepScribe does and does not do:

-- ✓Does not: AI receptionist, billing automation, fax management, patient intake, clinical AI chat, instant note delivery
+• Does not: AI receptionist, fax management, clinical AI chat

-- ✓Best for: Large health systems and oncology practices that need specialty-tuned documentation with human-reviewed quality assurance
+• Best for: Large health systems and oncology practices that need specialty-tuned documentation with enterprise-grade compliance

-- ✓Not for: Solo practices, budget-conscious providers, or clinics that need instant note turnaround and full workflow automation
+• Not for: Solo practices, budget-conscious providers, or clinics that need transparent pricing and full workflow automation beyond documentation

 This review is an honest assessment of DeepScribe in 2026.
 We cover pricing, features, accuracy, EHR integration, HIPAA compliance, and how it stacks up against platforms that automate more of the clinical workflow.

-This review was last updated in February 2026.
+This review was last updated in March 2026.
 Pricing and features reflect publicly available information at the time of writing.
+DeepScribe has expanded its feature set significantly since the original review — this update reflects those changes.

 What Is DeepScribe?

-DeepScribe has gained significant traction in the enterprise healthcare market, with deployment across more than 1,500 healthcare organizations.
-The platform has particular strength in oncology, where it has captured over 3.9 million oncology visits per year and built specialty-tuned AI models trained on the nuances of cancer care documentation.
-Major health systems including Ochsner Health (46 hospitals, 4,700+ clinicians) and Pearl Health (3,500+ primary care providers) use DeepScribe as their documentation platform.
+DeepScribe has gained significant traction in the enterprise healthcare market, with deployment across more than 2,800 clinics and health systems.
+The platform has particular strength in oncology, where it has captured over 3.1 million cancer care visits per year and built specialty-tuned AI models trained on the nuances of cancer care documentation.
+Major health systems including Ochsner Health, Texas Oncology, Tennessee Oncology, and Pearl Health use DeepScribe as their documentation platform.

-On Capterra, DeepScribe holds a 4.3 out of 5 rating from verified user reviews.
-The company has earned recognition from KLAS Research with a 98.8 performance score and has established partnerships with specialty EHR vendors including Flatiron Health's OncoEMR — reinforcing its position as an enterprise-first, specialty-focused tool rather than a general-purpose consumer product.
+The company has earned recognition from KLAS Research with a 98.8 performance score and reports a 99.92% note satisfaction rating.
+DeepScribe has established partnerships with specialty EHR vendors including Flatiron Health's OncoEMR and Ontada's iKnowMed — reinforcing its position as an enterprise-first, specialty-focused tool rather than a general-purpose consumer product.

 How DeepScribe Works

 Start a visit.
 The clinician activates DeepScribe's ambient listening during the patient encounter.
 The platform captures the natural conversation between clinician and patient, with no need for dictation or structured prompts.
-DeepScribe is available on iOS — though notably, there is no Android app at the time of writing.
+DeepScribe's product pages show an iPhone interface, though specific iOS/Android platform availability is not explicitly confirmed on the current website.

 EHR integration.
 Once approved, notes can be pushed directly into supported EHR systems via bidirectional API integration — not just copy-paste.
-DeepScribe integrates with Epic, athenahealth, eClinicalWorks, and several specialty EHRs including iKnowMed, OncoEMR, and UroChart.
+DeepScribe integrates with Epic, athenahealth, eClinicalWorks, AdvancedMD, drchrono, ModMed, and several specialty EHRs including iKnowMed (Ontada), OncoEMR (Flatiron Health), and others.

 DeepScribe Pricing